 The mediaeval churches of Romney Marsh were built by the lords of the manor on the Marsh to serve the communities.
 Although the population of the area was never high, the churches were often on a large scale to reflect the importance of the parish or the importance of the patron.
 Nearly all of the churches were in existence by 1100, likely as wooden buildings being built later in stone.
 Snargate and Snave churches were built in the early 13th century.
 In the 15th century, many of the churches had great towers added, at Ivychurch, Lydd, Newchurch and Snargate.

-The approximate location of the churches are shown by the symbol Church Icon.
+The approximate location of each church is shown by the symbol Church Icon.
 Just click on the church name for more information.
 The exact location is given at the end of each church's description.

 Many of the mediaeval churches on the Marsh were involved with smuggling.
 The churches at Ivychurch, Snargate and the isolated Fairfield all made good places for the smugglers to hide their contraband goods before their distribution.
 Obliging Sextons would open up convenient vaults and remove their contents in order to store brandy, tea, tobacco, silks, laces, fine gloves and many other goods.
 In one church, the font was used as a hide.